 In 2024 I hiked across part of the Dolomites, in Northern Italy, then met my wife and we travelled through Norway, the Fjords and Finland.

-This year, 2025 I will be hiking on the Kumano Kodo pilgrimage trail, and then meet Kassandra to spend 3 weeks touring Japan.
+This year, 2025 I hiked the Kumano Kodo pilgrimage trail, and then meet Kassandra to spend 3 weeks touring Japan.
+(The book is “Exploring Japan: The Country and the Culture” )

-If you are thinking about taking a long walk and want helpful information about any of the walks I have done, in Iceland, England, Italy, France and Spain please contact me and I will respond as soon as I can.
+Books take a lot of time to create so they tell a story and are visually attractive.
+Reviewing my list I realize I am way behind in my publishing efforts!
+If you are thinking about taking a long walk and want helpful information about any of the walks I have done, please contact me and I will respond as soon as I can. ( mstrasmore@gmail.com ).